JeeWeetje/iot-workshop/Azure.md

 12. Select `Create` and the portal will start creating the namespace.
 Once it is created, a notification is shown
 13. Creating a namespace will take some time, but we want to complete this step
-14. So navigate back to the resource group (repeate step 1 and 2) and check the namespace creation in the resource group
+14. So navigate back to the resource group (repeat step 1 and 2) and check the namespace creation in the resource group
 15. If the namespace becomes listed, select `TechDays42ns`.
 Otherwise, refresh the list a few times
 16. You are now in the namespace blade.
 It should be shown like this, with all information available (otherwise, refresh a few times):